By Mike Loughrin, CEO of Transformance Advisors

 Lean is Number 1

-And in fact, many organizations are improving performance and changing their culture through effective lean transformation programs.
+It seems like everyone is working to make their organization Lean!
+And in fact, many organizations are improving performance and changing their culture through effective Lean Transformation programs.

-In contrast, other organizations are simply using a few common techniques from the lean tool box.
+In contrast, other organizations are simply using a few common techniques from the Lean tool box.
 Sadly, they are just scratching the surface and are far from reaping the big rewards available to those taking a comprehensive approach.

 Common Elements